FeP

 What is FeP used for?

-Iron monophosphide (FeP) is used in lithium-ion battery anodes, electrocatalysis, and hydrogen evolution reaction catalysts.
+iron monophosphide (FeP) is used in electrocatalysis, hydrogen evolution reaction, oxygen evolution reaction, and energy storage devices.

 What is the band gap of FeP?